bluejeans/webrtc-embed-sdk/examples/android/EmbedSDKKotlin/README.md

 Once into a meeting, the current meeting state is always displayed at the bottom of the screen.

 ## Build Steps
-Open the repository in Android Studio and press RUN.
+No intricate build steps are involved.
+Just open the repository in Android Studio and press RUN.

 ## Joining a meeting
 1. Either within the JSON, or the join with ID tab - fill in the meeting Id, passcode and name fields